callmecavs/bricks.js/README.md

 })
 ```

-Note that if the attribute is not prefixed with `data-`, it will be added.
+Note that Bricks uses this attribute to avoiding unnecessarily repositioning elements already in place if [`update`](#update) is called to accommodate dynamically added elements.

 ### sizes